 Make Sauce

-- Set the pot on medium heat and bring the mixture to a boil.
+- In another pot, pour out coconut milk and add brown sugar then whisk.
+Set the pot on medium heat and bring the mixture to a boil.
 Continue boiling until thickened and turned a dark brown color.

 - Add the salt and mix until dissolved.
 Remove about ½ cup to reserve for the topping.